 Sheba Akpokli: In Togo, we have a law that criminalises same-sex relationships and we have sanctioned up to three years in jail.
 And the other thing that can go up to three million CFA.
 So for people who assume their sexual orientation, there is that law, even if to this day this law has never condemned anyone.

-This is this provision is kept there to try to discourage people because when it happens that you assume your identity and your queerness.
+This provision is kept there to try to discourage people because when it happens that you assume your identity and your queerness.
 This is the point when you can be banned from society and, you know, not more accepted anyway.

 So there is also a social stigma and there is as well an important role played by the religious groups